Philippines to charge officials of Sanofi, government over dengue deaths

 MANILA (Reuters) - The Philippine Department of Justice said on Friday it had found probable cause to indict officials from French drugmaker Sanofi and former and current Philippine health officials over a series of deaths related to a dengue vaccine.

-It recommended charges be filed in court for reckless imprudence resulting in homicide, due to what it said were procedural lapses and irregularities in the implementation of a dengue immunisation programme in 2016 using Dengvaxia.
+It recommended charges be filed in court for reckless imprudence resulting in homicide, due to what it said were procedural lapses and irregularities in the implementation of a dengue immunization program in 2016 using Dengvaxia.

 It recommended that six Sanofi officials and 14 current and former Philippine health officials be charged, including former health minister Janette Garin.
 It did not say when the charges would be filed.